thuhcsi/icassp2022-cross-speaker-style-transfer/index.md

 This paper introduces a chunk-wise multi-scale style modeling method for cross-speaker style transfer task.
 Multi-scale style modeling is adopted for explicit local prosody preservation during the transfer, which is absent in existing crossspeaker style models.
 A novel chunk-wise style module is proposed to improve the precision of speech style modeling.
 Switchable adversarial classifiers are designed to disentangle speaker timbre and speech style across disjoint datasets.
 Experiment results confirm that the model fairly transfers both local and global style to new target speaker.

-## Dataset
+## Training dataset

-Our cross-speaker style transfer experiments are conducted based on 3 disjoint datasets:
+There are **3 disjoint-dataset** involved in our cross-speaker style transfer experiments:

 1. **MST-Originbeat:** A style-consistent Mandarin corpus offered by the ICASSP 2021 M2VOC challenge \[1\], with one female and one male speaker (named as `OF`, `OM`).
 2. **Speaker F:** A private hybrid Mandarin dataset from another female Chinese speaker.
 It consists of two part (named as `F.N`, `F.S1`).
 The first is an utterance level neutral corpus.
 The second is an audio book corpus with another style.